AIFS Abroad: Study Abroad in France

 About Program

 Study abroad in France with AIFS Abroad and combine your academic goals with cultural immersion in one of the world's most exciting countries.
-Choose from a range of programs in cities like Paris, Cannes, and Grenoble that vary by subject and length, allowing you to earn college credit while exploring new interests.
-Take courses in across a multitude of subject areas, including Business, Humanities, and French Language, and get to know local life through daily interactions and group activities.
+Choose from a range of programs in cities like Paris, Cannes, Grenoble, and Antibes that vary by subject and length, allowing you to earn college credit while exploring new interests.
+Take courses in across a multitude of subject areas, including Business, Humanities, and French Language, and dive into local life through daily interactions and group activities.

 AIFS Abroad programs in France include housing, tuition, excursions and day trips, cultural and social activities, 24/7 emergency support, professional development and career readiness programming, comprehensive insurance, and on-site staff to help you live and learn while abroad.
 We're here to support you every step of the way!